What is Hydroponics?

 Nutrient Film Technique

-Nutrient Film Technique, or NFT, is a type of hydroponic system where a continuous flow of nutrient solution runs over the plants roots.
+Nutrient Film Technique, or NFT, is a type of hydroponic system best for cannabis cultivation where a continuous flow of nutrient solution runs over the plants roots.
 This type of setup is on a slight angle so that the nutrient solution flows with gravity

 This type of system works well because the roots of a plant absorb more oxygen from the air than from the nutrient solution itself.
 Since only the tips of the roots come in contact with the nutrient solution, the plant is able to get more oxygen which facilitates a faster rate of growth.

 Aeroponics is a method by which the roots are sprayed with a liquid nutrient solution while suspended in the air.
 You can either use fine spray nozzle to mist the roots or use what’s called a pond fogger.
 This literally creates a fog- a thick cold mist of nutrients for the plants, like a rainforest canopy.
 With environmentally controlled hydroponic grow containers this can be a viable solution.